sync-for-science/discovery-web-ui/README.md

 ## Checking Status

-Use a web browser to access the Discovery Application at the DNS/IP address of this instance.
-The default port is 3000.
+Use a web browser to access the Discovery and Procure applications at the DNS/IP address of this instance:

+- Discovery: port 3000
+- Procure: port 4000